GlobalFishingWatch/globalfishingwatch.github.io/_posts/2016-11-01-AIS-Data-Example.md

 We'll have another post soon about satellites.
 One thing to note is that the number of satellites in orbit is increasing, which will both increase the number of positions we see in any given hour and also reduce the gaps in satellite coverage.

-You can see the code used to generate these maps [here](https://github.com/GlobalFishingWatch/data-dashboard/blob/master/forposts/AIS%20Data%20Examples.ipynb).
-[I will move these posts to a different repo once we are live]
+You can see the code used to generate these maps [here](https://github.com/GlobalFishingWatch/data-blog-code/blob/master/2016/12/AIS-Data-Examples.ipynb).